Meet Our Specialist

-Our Physical Therapy clinic, we believe in achieving our patients’ goals.
+In our Physical Therapy clinic, we believe in achieving our patients’ goals.

-For a complete recovery after injury, the body needs to be ‘re-calibrated’ to ensure re-injury does not occur.
-During physical therapy sessions, programs are designed to recover from the acute injury, and to address any dysfunctional compensations that were developed while injured.
+For a complete recovery after injury, the body needs to be recalibrated to ensure re-injury does not occur.
+During physical therapy sessions, programs are designed to recover from the acute injury and to address any dysfunctional compensations that were developed while injured.

 Patients are guided through a series of movement patterns to determine where the next ‘weakest link’ may be in the body.
 Educating our patients plays a HUGE role in recovery.
 After the initial evaluation, patients will understand their injury, and what they need to do in order to recover quickly and safely.